 6. Hey Press – Find the top journalists in different niche markets with Hey Press.
 Start by searching for a keyword or industry, and Hey Press will give you a list of journalists who specialize in that topic (plus their contact information).

 7. Pixabay – You can find thousands of free stock photos on Pixabay.
 Use these for your website, blog posts, or other multimedia content without having to pay for access.
 Pixabay has both illustrations, photographs, and even videos searchable by tags and key phrases.

 8. HubSpot – HubSpot offers inbound marketing and sales software, but they also have free educational resources for inbound techniques and content creation ideas.
 You can even take the HubSpot Inbound Marketing Certification course for free.

-9. HARO – Help A Reporter Out is a website where journalists posts topics that they need expert opinions about.
+9. HARO – Help A Reporter Out (HARO) is a website where journalists post topics that they need expert opinions about.
 You can volunteer your knowledge in exchange for mentions in their publications.
 You also grow your media network by connecting with this site’s database of journalists and publishers.

 10. BlogTalkRadio – Starting your own podcast has never been easier.
 BlogTalkRadio is free and easy to use.
 You can host interviews without having to go through a radio station or other media outlet.

 You can also visit Tucker/Hall’s Resource Center for in-depth coverage of PR industry research and strategies.
 Tucker/Hall provides both clients and partners with innovative solutions to complex PR strategies for all markets.
 Contact us today to learn more.